THE POWERS OF THE KINGDOM

 Remember, all of these gifts are available today to whoever lives a victorious life and asks for them specifically.
 They all can be given to one believer, unlike the gifts of the Spirit that are assigned to one individual one at a time.
 But we must believe and ask!

-If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.
+- If anyone hears my voice and opens the door, I will come in and eat with him, and he with me.

 The Divine promises outlined above are to be in the possession of every believer in Christ who is living a victorious life in the Lord Jesus.
 What God has given us to this point in the Christian Era has been necessary for our salvation and survival.